Your browser is not supported or outdated so some features of the site might not be available.

 See our review

-If you're looking for the best of Apple's more affordable offerings, look at the Apple AirPods (2nd generation) Truly Wireless.
-While they aren't cheap, products in the AirPods line-up are more budget-friendly than the AirPods Pro models.
+If you're looking for the best of Apple's more affordable offerings, consider the Apple AirPods (2nd generation) Truly Wireless.
+While they aren't cheap, products in the AirPods line-up are more budget-friendly than AirPods Pro models.
 They have an open-back design and lack ANC, so they aren't well-suited for use in noisy places.
-The 2nd generation AirPods are also missing some features compared to the newer 3rd generation, like button-type controls, adaptive EQ, and support for Apple Music's 'Spacial Audio' Feature, but they have a smaller in-ear profile and more comfortable fit for most users, which give them a leg up over their successor.
-While their sound lacks bass, they have a very accurate mid-range response well-suited for content like podcasts or classical music.
+The 2nd generation AirPods are also missing some features compared to the newer 3rd generation, like button-type controls, adaptive EQ, and support for Apple Music's 'Spatial Audio' Feature.
+However, they have a smaller in-ear profile and a more comfortable fit for most people, which gives them a leg up over their successors.
+While their sound lacks bass, they have a very accurate mid-range response that's well-suited for content like podcasts or classical music.

 See our review